jototland/stackedit_workspace/statistikknotater/bayesian.md

 The ratio $\frac{P(x|A)}{P(x|\neg A)}$ is known as the *Bayes factor*.

-For a continuous distribution, the Bayes factor is the same as above, but we need to integrate over the set of all parameters $\Theta$ to get the ratio of the marginal distributions
+For a continuous distribution, the Bayes factor is the same as above, but we need to integrate over the set of all parameters $\Theta$ to get the ratio of the marginal likelihoods

 $$ \frac{\int P(x|\Theta,A)d\Theta}{\int P(x|\Theta,\neg A)d\Theta} $$